Arthur Britton Smith: Philanthropy

-Personal life and family
+Personal life

 In 1944, a few days after arriving home from the war and while still recovering from his wounds, Smith married his fiancée of four years, Edith Burpee (“Sally”) Carruthers of Kingston.
 They raised three children: Sheila, Britton and Alexander.
 The couple was together for 68 years before Sally died of cancer in 2012.

-Over the years, Smith's hobbies and pastimes have included boating, hunting, fishing, tennis, horseback riding, breeding Arabian horses, raising Aberdeen cattle, and collecting old books.
+Over the years, Smith's hobbies and pastimes included boating, hunting, fishing, tennis, horseback riding, breeding Arabian horses, raising Aberdeen cattle, and collecting old books.

+Smith turned 100 in May 2020 and died in Kingston on October 28, 2023, at the age of 103.